Denis Suárez: Arsenal (loan)

-On 30 January 2019, Arsenal signed Suárez on loan until the end of the 2018–19 season.
+On 30 January 2019, Suárez returned to England temporarily, joining Premier League side Arsenal on loan until the end of the 2018–19 season.

 Celta Vigo

-On 30 June 2019, Suárez signed a four-year deal to return to Vigo, for a €16 million fee.
+On 30 June 2019, Suárez again returned to Spain, signing a four-year deal to return to Celta Vigo, for a €16 million fee.

 At the start of the 2022–23 season, after falling out with the club's president, Carlos Mouriño, Suárez was excluded from the first team for the rest of the campaign.
+Subsequently, he would later be loaned out to Espanyol in January 2023.

 Espanyol (loan)

 On 30 January 2023, Suárez joined fellow top tier club Espanyol on loan until the end of the season, with Celta being set to receive a €200.000 fee for the immediate transfer, plus an equal fee in the case Espanyol successfully avoided relegation.

 Villarreal return

-On 27 June 2023, after Espanyol's relegation, Suárez returned to Villarreal on a three-year deal.
-On 29 August 2025, his contract was terminated by mutual agreement.
+On 27 June 2023, after Espanyol's relegation, and his exclusion from Celta Vigo's squad, Suárez returned to Villarreal, signing on a three-year deal.

+On 29 August 2025, Villarreal terminated Suárez's contract by mutual agreement.

-Alavés
+Deportivo Alavés

-Hours after leaving Villarreal, Suárez was announced at Deportivo Alavés on a two-year deal.
+Hours after leaving Villarreal, it was announced that Suárez had joined fellow La Liga side Deportivo Alavés on a two-year contract until 2027.
+He made his debut for the club three days later on 30 August, coming on as a substitute in a 1–1 draw against Atlético Madrid.